-Qualified students with disabilities must have equal access to all university programs.
-Attention is given to assisting students with disabilities; the university strives to promote independence and dignity, to create an accessible physical environment, and to provide a supportive learning atmosphere.
+- ISO 1: Students will develop and use organizational and time management skills - ISO 2: Students will enhance self-advocacy skills - ISO 3: Students will gain knowledge of individual academic strengths and weaknesses while enhancing academic performance - ISO 4: Students will enhance compensatory strategies to improve academic performance accessible physical environment, and to provide a supportive learning atmosphere.
 The University of the Ozarks complies with the provisions of the ADA Amendments Act of 2008 and Section 504 of the Rehabilitation Act of 1973.
-So that steps can be taken to access reasonable accommodations for each student on a case-by-case basis, any student who has a physical or mental impairment that limits one or more major life activities is expected to present appropriate documentation at one of the following offices: the Jones Learning Center (JLC), Student Support Services (SSS) or the Academic Center for Excellence (ACE).
+So that steps can be taken to access reasonable accommodations for each student on a case-by-case basis, any student who has a physical or mental impairment that limits one or more major life activities is expected to present appropriate documentation at one of the following offices: the Jones Learning Center (JLC) or Student Support Services (SSS).
 It is the student's responsibility to self-identify and to provide adequate written documentation.
-Although there is no time limit on self-identification, the student must allow time for services to be arranged; therefore, early identification is encouraged.
+Although there is no time limit on self-identification, the student must allow time for accommodations to be arranged; therefore, early identification is encouraged.
 If a student feels that he/she has not received adequate assistance in regard to the documented disability or has been treated unfairly in regard to his/her disability, a detailed grievance procedure is outlined in the Student Handbook.